9 Best Intercom Alternatives for Customer Messaging in 2019: Drift, Crisp…

-Intercom appears to be the best overall solution for our needs, but their pricing structure really is a pain and their customer support tends to have the “copy-paste” syndrome which is typical with larger organisations.
-They copy-and-paste templates rather than carefully reading your request.
-Because of this, their answers are not always relevant.
+Intercom appears to be the best overall solution for us.
+Still, their pricing structure really is a nightmare and their customer support is a “copy-and-paste” brick wall of misery.

-wants to be seen as the best Intercom alternative, but they fall behind on some must-have features and have a sales ethos, similar to Hubspot.
-They want you to pay $1000 per month and their plans are organised to achieve this goal.
-They also have serious loading speed issues (the slowest app in our test).
+aims to be seen as the best Intercom alternative, but they fall behind on some must-have features.
+They also have a sales-first ethos, similar to Hubspot.
+They expect you to pay $1000 per month, and their plans have been organised to achieve this goal.
+Not just this, they also have serious loading speed issues (Drift was the slowest app in our test).

-is a serious challenger and alternative to Intercom.
-They are less well-known than Intercom and Drift, and probably have less funds, but they have a very interesting product.
-The team behind the software really listens to their customers, taking suggestions seriously and openly sharing their roadmap.
-Unfortunately, their pricing system is too complex, with a separate charge for sent emails.
+is a serious challenger.
+They are less well-known than Intercom or Drift, and probably have less funds, but they have an exceptional product.
+The development team really listens to their customers, taking suggestions seriously and sharing their roadmap openly.
+Unfortunately, like Intercom, their pricing system is too complex.

-is a good alternative to Intercom if coupled with Drip.com, but we didn’t like the fact they you can’t customise the in-app messages or tag conversations.
+is a good alternative to Intercom… if coupled with Drip.com.
+Even so, we didn’t like the fact that you can’t customise the in-app messages or tag conversations.
 On the plus side, GoSquared has the best customer support of ALL Intercom alternatives.
-The support team knows the product perfectly and is very responsive.

 is the new kid on the block.
-Despite this, it is already better than Drift on key features and has the most competitive offer at £25/month for 4 agents.
-They don’t yet offer customer support at the level of Intercom, but it is visible that they put a lot of effort to improve it and it’s not rare to see the 2 co-founders (Baptiste and Valérian) assisting customers.
+Despite this, it is already offers more key features than Drift and has the most competitive pricing offer (£25/month for 4 agents).
+They don’t yet offer customer support at the level of Intercom, but it is clear that they are working to improve it.
+It’s not unusual to see the company’s co-founders (Baptiste and Valérian) assisting customers.

-Features and prices attract new customers, but it’s the quality of the customer support that creates loylaty.
+Features and prices attract new customers, but it’s customer support that creates loyalty.

-We also found that the user interface of Crisp is not always intuitive : which is probably related to « Curse of knowledge » since the founders are also the developers of the solution.
-The good news is that they are fast at developing their product and adding features.
+We found Crisp’s user interface to be a bit awkward.
+This problem is probably due to the Curse of knowledge.
+It is to be expected, since the company’s founders are also the software developers.
+The good news is that they are quick to develop their product and add new features.

 provides some of the features of Intercom, and is the simplest and cheapest way to chat with your site’s visitors.
 It is one of the most user-friendly options available, and the customer support is very responsive.
 For small and medium sized businesses, Chaport is an excellent option.

-To compare and evaluate Intercom alternatives, we have identified 16 key features, either from Intercom itself or Intercom alternatives.
+To compare and evaluate Intercom alternatives, we have identified 16 key features, either from Intercom itself or the alternatives.